Crouch End railway station: History

 The station was built by the Edgware, Highgate and London Railway and opened on 22 August 1867.
 The line ran from Finsbury Park to Edgware via Highgate with branches to Alexandra Palace and High Barnet.
-After the 1921 Railways Act created the Big Four railway companies, the line was, from 1923, part of the London & North Eastern Railway (LNER).
+After the Railways Act 1921 created the Big Four railway companies, the line was, from 1923, part of the London & North Eastern Railway (LNER).

 In 1935 London Underground planned, as part of its "New Works Programme" to take over the line from LNER, modernise it for use with electric trains and amalgamate it with the Northern line.

 Works to modernise the track began in the late 1930s and were well advanced when they were interrupted and halted by the Second World War.
 Works were completed from Highgate to High Barnet and Mill Hill East and that section was incorporated into the Northern line between 1939 and 1941.
 Further works on the section between Finsbury Park, Highgate and Alexandra Palace were postponed and the line continued under the operation of the LNER.
 Because of wartime economies services were reduced to rush hours only, so that after the war the dwindling passenger numbers and a shortage of funds led to the cancellation of the unfinished works in 1950.
-British Railways (the successor to the LNER) closed the line temporarily from 29 October 1951 until 7 January 1952,.
+British Railways (the successor to the LNER) closed the line temporarily from 29 October 1951 until 7 January 1952.
 With dwindling passenger numbers the station was closed by British Railways after the last train on 3 July 1954 along with the rest of the line between Finsbury Park and Alexandra Palace.